franczloo/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+#Nested List
+* So the reason behind a nested list is to organize your data
+  * just make a _*_ mark and a tab to make it appear

+ * These lists are great for clarity
+   * Item 1
+     * Item 2